-Turn the steering wheel to the end position using a dynamometer for about 5 s, applying a force of 100 N.
+Turn the steering wheel to the extreme position using a dynamometer for approximately 5 s, applying a force of 100 N.

-Measure the working pressure of the power steering pump.
+Measure the operating pressure of the power steering pump.

 Repeat the above operation by turning the steering wheel in the opposite direction.

-If the measured pressure is lower than the maximum working pressure of the pump, the reasons for this may be the following:
+If the measured pressure is lower than the maximum working pressure of the pump, the reasons for this may be as follows:

 - insufficient pump performance;

-- damage to the steering gear crankcase gasket;
+- damage to the steering gear housing gasket;

 - contamination of the high pressure valve plunger;